-Beyond Meat Stock Surges: Restaurant Chains to the Rescue
+Beyond Meat Stock: Restaurant Chains to the Rescue

-Beyond Meat stock is on the rise.
-In fact, shares have skyrocketed more than 60% in the first three weeks of 2020.
+Beyond Meat stock looking to regroup.
+In fact, its one of the few companies to see some stock success in recent weeks.
 The Los Angeles-based company is enjoying a market spike due to the recent push for more plant-based meat substitutes by restaurant chains.

 Beyond Meat (Nasdaq: BYND) is making its way into menus of major chains across the country.
 Moreover, rival Impossible Foods is falling behind after its Burger King “Impossible Whopper” took a sales hit.